 If you see one of these animals at night, it’s best not to approach it.
 Nine-banded Armadillos are the only animal other than humans that are capable of hosting the bacteria that causes Leprosy, and the method of transmission is not well understood.
 This is especially concerning because as an invasive species, their population numbers are only growing, which increases the number of interactions they have with humans.

-Florida actually has 13 recognized native species of bats, although at least 20 different species have been found throughout the state.
+Florida actually has at least 13 recognized native species of bats, although at least 20 different species have been found throughout the state.
 All bats within Florida are insectivores, meaning they eat a lot of moths, flies, dragonflies, beetles, wasps, ants, mosquitoes, and many more.
 Most bats can eat their body weight in insects every night.

 Because caves are hard to come by within this state, bats will often find shelter in man-made structures, such as buildings and bridges.
 They’ve also been known to nest on the undersides of palm fronds and in Spanish moss.
 Bats are most well known for their echolocation, which allows them to locate prey even on the darkest night.